-The Plan provides for the grant of performance-based restricted stock units (PRUs), restricted stock units (RSUs), and stock appreciation rights.
-The exercise price for awards is determined by the compensation committee of the board of directors.
-Each award shall vest and expire as determined by the compensation committee of the board of directors, with PRUs and RSUs generally vesting over three years for employees and one year for non-employee directors.
+The Plan provides for the grant of PRUs, RSUs, and stock appreciation rights.
+The exercise price for awards is determined by the Compensation Committee of the Board of Directors.
+Each award shall vest and expire as determined by the Compensation Committee of the Board of Directors, with PRUs and RSUs generally vesting over three years for employees and one year for non-employee directors.
 PRUs and RSUs do not have voting rights.
 All grants provide for accelerated vesting if there is a change in control, as defined in the Plan.

-As of January 1, 2024, 570 PRUs, 4,131 RSUs and 60 stock options were outstanding under the Plan.
-Included in the 570 PRUs outstanding as of January 1, 2024 are 227 vested but not yet released.
-Included in the 4,131 RSUs outstanding as of January 1, 2024 are 678 vested but not yet released RSUs associated with non-employee directors.
-These RSUs vest over one year with release of the underlying shares of common stock deferred until retirement from the board of directors (or until one year after retirement in the case of certain prior grants).
+As of December 30, 2024, 740 PRUs, 4,106 RSUs, and 60 stock options were outstanding under the Plan.
+Included in the 740 PRUs outstanding as of December 30, 2024 are 411 vested but not yet released.
+Included in the 4,106 RSUs outstanding as of December 30, 2024 are 641 vested but not yet released RSUs associated with non-employee directors.
+These RSUs vest over one year with release of the underlying shares of common stock deferred until retirement from the Board of Directors (or until one year after retirement in the case of certain prior grants).